Notifications API

 |---|---|---|---|

-| name | string | Yes | Human-readable label for this configuration |
+| name | string | No | Human-readable label for this configuration.
+Optional but strongly recommended: it is your only handle besides the generated id. |

-| imos | integer[] | * | List of IMO numbers to watch (max 100 combined with mmsis) |
+| imos | integer[] | * | IMO numbers to watch, as JSON numbers, not strings (max 100 combined with mmsis) |

-| mmsis | integer[] | * | List of MMSI numbers to watch (max 100 combined with imos) |
+| mmsis | integer[] | * | MMSI numbers to watch, as JSON numbers (max 100 combined with imos) |

-| eventTypes | string[] | Yes | Event types to subscribe to (see table above) |
+| eventTypes | string[] | No | Event types to subscribe to (see table above).
+Empty or omitted means all event types. |

-| webhookUrl | string | ** | HTTPS URL to receive event payloads |
+| webhookUrl | string | ** | Public HTTP(S) URL to receive event payloads (private/localhost addresses are rejected) |

 | webhookSecret | string | Conditional | HMAC-SHA256 secret for signing webhook payloads.
-Required when webhookUrl is set. |
+Required when webhookUrl is set.
+Never returned in responses. |

 | websocket | boolean | No | Enable WebSocket delivery (default: false) |

-| geofence | object | No | Bounding box defining a custom geofence area (lonLeft, lonRight, latBottom, latTop) |
+| geofence | object | No | Bounding box for geofence events: lonLeft, lonRight, latBottom, latTop (latBottom must be less than latTop).
+Needed for polygon shapes?
+Use advanced notifications. |

-| speedThresholdKnots | number | No | Minimum speed change (in knots) to trigger position.speed_changed |
+| speedThresholdKnots | number | No | Stopped/moving boundary for position.speed_changed (default 0.5) |

-| etaShiftThresholdMinutes | number | No | Minimum ETA shift (in minutes) to trigger eta.eta_changed |
+| etaShiftThresholdMinutes | integer | No | Minimum ETA shift in whole minutes to trigger eta.eta_changed (default 120) |

 * At least one of imos or mmsis is required. ** At least one delivery method (webhookUrl or websocket: true) is required.
+Both rules are enforced at create time only: updates apply the provided fields as-is, so avoid removing the last vessels or the last delivery channel via PUT (the update is accepted and the notification simply goes silent).

 Configuration Examples